JoshOrndorff/recipes/text/3-entrees/babe-grandpa-node.md

 intended for.
 To do this, it uses a technique known as a pre-runtime digest.
 It has two kinds, [`PrimaryPreDigest`](https://crates.parity.io/sc_consensus_babe/struct.PrimaryPreDigest.html) and [`SecondaryPlainPreDigest`](https://crates.parity.io/sc_consensus_babe/struct.SecondaryPlainPreDigest.html).
-The Babe authorship task automatically inserts these digest items in each block it authors.
+The BABE authorship task automatically inserts these digest items in each block it authors.

 Because the runtime needs to interpret these pre-runtime digests, they are not optional.
 That means runtimes that expect the pre-digests _require_ the pre-digests, and cannot be used in nodes that